 So many wonderful quilts I want to share!
 Today’s quilts are quilts I have quilted for my customers.
 So much color, variety and fun!

 Remember the stories about people who accomplished the things that had always been considered impossible, because the person who accomplished the task didn’t know it couldn’t be done?
 Well, there is nothing like a non-quilter to teach this old quilter what can be done when it comes to quilts!
 Megan had a vision of a quilt, but is not a quilter.
 I agreed to make a baby quilt for her, and when I opened the box of fabrics she sent, I was surprised to say the least.
 I knew she wanted fabric from a bridesmaid’s dress included in the quilt, and I knew she wanted Minky on the back.
 I had not, however ,expected cotton duck, which is a thick heavy fabric for those of you who are unfamiliar with it.
 Very unlike quilting cotton.
 She sent a wonderful selection of contemporary colors and designs, and I was up for quilting “outside the box”.
 I think it turned out will, as I hope she does.
 The quilt should serve the baby well, being thick and soft enough to provide cushion and insulation from cold hard floors.
 The minky backing will also be soft against baby’s skin.
 The navy fabric is from the dress, and the small blocks are minky.
-Megan2 Top 20140404_185001 Back
+Top Back

 Lianne brought me a very cheerful and colorful scrappy log cabin.
 The quilting design is an edge to edge called Roll With The Punches.